 European Wilderness Quality Standard Audit System

 The 254 ha Podyjí Wilderness was subject of a Quick-Audit in 2017 and meets the Bronze Wilderness Quality Standard.
-A European Wilderness Quality Standard Full-Audit is scheduled for 2019.
+A European Wilderness Quality Standard Full-Audit is scheduled.

 - Protected area: Podyjí National Park